Cozen’s Test of the elbow joint

 • The lateral epicondyle of the elbow is palpated to indicate the origin of the pain.

-Helpful Tips of the Cozen’s Test :
+Helpful Tips of the Cozen’s Test:

-• To reduce finding of the likelihood ratio for the pathology at the origin of the extensor digitorum muscle, so that keeps the patient’s fingers flexed during resisted wrist extension.
+• To reduce the finding of the likelihood ratio for the pathology at the origin of the extensor digitorum muscle, so that keeps the patient’s fingers flexed during resisted wrist extension.

 • During the isometric exercise of wrist extension, the counter-force is applied on the dorsomedial aspect of the fist to reduce the involvement of the extensor carpi ulnaris muscle.

-Evidence of the Cozen’s Test :
+Evidence of the Cozen’s Test:

 • Diagnostic accuracy of evidence suggests: